Houston4444/plujain-ramp/readme.md

 `$ make clean && make` <br>
 `$ [sudo] make install`

+This plugin is provided in two versions: <strong>Plujain Ramp</strong> and <strong>Plujain Ramp Live</strong>.<br>
+<strong>Plujain Ramp</strong> contains one audio input/output,
+tempo is based on host and it follows tranport.
+It's for use in DAW.<br>
-This plugin contains one audio input/output, and one midi input/output to allow user to synchronize multiples instances together.
+<strong>Plujain Ramp Live</strong> additionally contains one midi input/output
+to allow user to synchronize multiples instances together. it also can start effect with a threshold.

 Now let see the control ports and what they do: